 Whether you're serving them at your Thanksgiving feast or saving them for an after-dinner treat, these Mini Chocolate Pecan Pies are guaranteed to be a hit.

 Share them with family and friends and make this Thanksgiving sweeter than ever!
-If you try them, let me know in the comments, or tag me on social media to show off your creations.
+If you try them, leave a star review, let me know in the comments, or tag me on social media to show off your creations.
 Happy Thanksgiving and happy baking!

 Mini Chocolate Pecan Pies